Aurora Corne PCB Kit

 This kit can't use the JST jack from the Wireless Expansion Kit, which you'd use with a nice!nano.
 It's simply too small!
 You can solder the battery leads directly to the dedicated pads, though.

-This kit can't fit a power switch on the Choc hotswap version in combination with a top plate.
+The rev1.0 versions of this kit can't fit a power switch on the Choc hotswap version or hand-solder version with choc low profile switches in combination with a top plate.
+The MX and Choc hotswap variants of this kit are now rev1.1, and don't have this limitation.
 The power switch will be moved in a future revision.
 Using it plateless is an option when using chocs and a nice!nano (or other wireless controller), or you might opt to modify and use your own plates.

 There is extensive documentation available on most aspects of this keyboard.
 Have a look at these resources to start with: